Headlease

 Why headleases matter for landlords

-If you own a headlease and let on an assured tenancy or regulated tenancy, you must comply both with the headlease and the wider Renters’ Rights Act regime.
-That includes areas such as tenancy conditions, rental standards, fit for human habitation, Awaab’s Law, and energy efficiency rules including Minimum Energy Efficiency Standards (MEES) and Higher rate efficiency standards (HRAD).
+If you own a headlease and let on an assured tenancy or regulated tenancy, you must comply both with the headlease and the wider Renters' Rights Act regime.
+That includes areas such as tenancy conditions, rental standards, fit for human habitation, Awaab's Law, and energy efficiency rules including Minimum Energy Efficiency Standards (MEES)and Higher rate efficiency standards (HRAD).
 It can also affect compliance around permitted payments, tenancy deposits, the Private Rented Sector Ombudsman and the PRS Database.

-In practice, a landlord with a headlease often needs to think on two levels at once:
+In practice, a landlord with a headlease often needs to think on two levels at once: obligations upwards to the freeholder or superior landlord, and obligations downwards to the tenant or undertenant.

 That is especially important in structures such as leasehold flats, rent to rent arrangements, and some housing association or shared ownership situations.
 Your related August reading here is: